AnWeber/httpyac/README.md

 > httpyac --help

 usage: httpyac [options...] <file or glob pattern>
        --all           execute all http requests in a http file --editor        enter a new request and execute it -e   --env           list of environemnts
        --filter        filter requests output (only-failed) -h   --help          help
        --insecure      allow insecure server connections when using ssl -i   --interactive   do not exit the program after request, go back to selection --json          use json output
   -l   --line          line of the http requests
   -n   --name          name of the http requests
+  -o   --output        output format of response (short, body, headers, response, exchange, none)
-  -o   --output       output format of response (short, body, headers, response, exchange, none) -r   --repeat       repeat count for requests
+       --output-failed output format of failed response (short, body, headers, response, exchange, none) -r   --repeat        repeat count for requests
        --repeat-mode   repeat mode: sequential, parallel (default)
        --root          absolute path to root dir of project -s   --silent        log only request
        --timeout       maximum time allowed for connections -v   --verbose       make the operation more talkative --version       version of httpyac

 ```